 Forest Park is a medium-sized city located in the state of Georgia.
-With a population of 19,383 people and seven constituent neighborhoods, Forest Park is the 48th largest community in Georgia.
+With a population of 20,020 people and seven constituent neighborhoods, Forest Park is the 48th largest community in Georgia.

-The per capita income in Forest Park in 2010 was $13,285, which is low income relative to Georgia and the nation.
-This equates to an annual income of $53,140 for a family of four.
+The per capita income in Forest Park in 2018 was $16,171, which is low income relative to Georgia and the nation.
+This equates to an annual income of $64,684 for a family of four.

 The most common language spoken in Forest Park is English.
 Other important languages spoken here include Spanish and Vietnamese.